kdeldycke/awesome-engineering-team-management/README.md

 ## Agile

 * `The fundamental problem that drives most agile failures isn't in the team's execution, it's in the business' expectations.
-One side is signed up for incremental delivery, and one side is set up for a fixed scope and deadline and the result is misery.
-I think this article makes a lot of good points.` [Source](https://news.ycombinator.com/item?id=20326074).
+One side is signed up for incremental delivery, and one side is set up for a fixed scope and deadline and the result is misery.` [Source](https://news.ycombinator.com/item?id=20326074).